ScorpQ/Spring-Boot-Social-App/README.md

 # Spring-Boot-Social-App

+> **Not:** This project contains technologies I use for learning Java.
+You can find more complex projects in my repository.
 A social media-like API project built with Spring Boot.
 To test the project, you can hit the endpoints directly.
 You can find a ready-to-use Postman collection in the root path.

 ## Features